slimphp/Slim/docs/request-cookies.markdown

 ## Get Encrypted Cookies [request-cookies-encrypted] ##

-If you previously set an encrypted cookie, you can fetch its unencrypted value with the Slim application's `getEncryptedCookie()` instance method like this:
+If you previously set an encrypted cookie, you can fetch its decrypted value with the Slim application's `getEncryptedCookie()` instance method like this:

     $cookieValue = $app->getEncryptedCookie('foo');